• Map Reading

 Pacing

-To pace successfully you need to know in advance how many double paces you can take for every 100 metres.
-Double pacing is better than single as it reduces the level of counting.
-A person of average height will take 65 double paces every 100 metres, but it is vital you work it out to your own pace count.
-Do this by walking normally over a know distance, ideally repeating it a few times to get an average.
+To pace successfully you need to know in advance how many paces (two steps) you can take for every 100 metres.
+Pacing is better than measuring steps as it makes counting easier.
+A person of average height will take 65 paces every 100 metres, but it is vital you work it out to your own pace count.
+Do this by walking normally over a known distance, ideally repeating it a few times to get an average.
 Remember slopes or poor conditions underfoot will require an adjustment and steep slopes will shorten your stride dramatically.

 Timing